-Therefore, the signatures of local adaptation we observe in the Hawaiian strains match the expectation that hyperdivergent regions are important for the adaptation of C. elegans to its local environment.
+related to environmental sensing, xenobiotic detoxification, and pathogen resistance.
+Therefore, the signatures of local adaptation that we observe in the Hawaiian strains match the expectation that these regions are important for the adaptation of C. elegans in its local environment.